mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 Returns word frequency counts for all sentences returned by querying Solr using the `q` and `fq` parameters.

-See above /api/v2/stories/list for solr query syntax.
+See above /api/v2/stories/list for Solr query syntax.

 ### Example

-Obtain word frequency counts for all sentences containing the word 'obama' in the New York Times
+Obtain word frequency counts for all sentences containing the word 'obama' in The New York Times

 URL:  http://mediacloud.org/api/v2/solr/wc?q=sentence%3Aobama&fq=media_id%3A1